kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

     - Again, there is no need to multiply `fub` (= `fup / RB`) as we are not solving for `Cv_li_u`.
       - *Note that this is valid only if CL_int_eff = 2710 represents a whole-liver, blood-standard intrinsic clearance estimated under steady-state conditions.
 It does not apply when distribution has not been fully achieved.*
 - Therefore, `Xmet_li = CL_int_eff * (RB * C_li * (1/Kp_li))`

+*Note: Propranolol is almost completely hepatically metabolised, thus it is rational to assume that renal metabolism is negligible (≈0).
+Therefore, renal metabolism is not modeled in this project.*

 ## **Differential Equations**:
 This is the same as in what's discussed in rat IV model.
 Please refer to **'Rat IV Model - Differential Equations'** section.